 Strategic planning and strategic management theories, issues, and techniques.
 Topics under strategic planning include environmental scanning, organizational assessment, futures research and forecasting models, methods for analyzing organizational culture, goal-setting techniques, and mission/strategy development.
 Strategic management topics include approaches for implementation of strategic plans, strategic issues management, analysis of managerial and production systems, and management by objectives (MBO) systems.
 Prerequisites: PAD 504 and PAD 505.

-PAD 616 Operational Planning and Control (4)
+PAD 616 Nonprofits and Social Transformation (4)

 PAD 617 (WSS 617) Equal Employment Opportunity (4)